The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

-By lemma~6.1 and~6.8 in~\cite{MSreps}, we see that~$\Lambda_{\kappa, R}(\pi)$ is supercuspidal if and only if~$\pi$ is supercuspidal, and we know that an inertial class of supercuspidal representations consists of unramified twists of a single representation, and is determined by the corresponding maximal simple type.
-So~$\Lambda_{\kappa, R}$ only depends on the inertial class, when restricted to supercuspidal representations.
+Because of proposition~\ref{samelevelzero} the level zero map does not depend on the choice of~$\kappa$ within its $G$-conjugacy class.
+By~\cite[Lemmas~6.1, 6.8]{MSreps}, we see that~$\Lambda_{R}(\pi, \Theta_E, \kappa)$ is supercuspidal if and only if~$\pi$ is supercuspidal.
+Finally, since an inertial class of supercuspidal representations of~$R[G]$ consists of unramified twists of a single representation, we know that the restriction of~$\Lambda_{R}(-, \Theta_E, \kappa)$ to supercuspidal representations only depends on the inertial class.
+To extend the level zero map to simple inertial classes, we need to study the compatibility of $\bK$-functors with parabolic induction, which we do in the next section, following~\cite[Section~5.3]{MStypes}.